-GeoAI Arctic Mapping Challenge
+2026 GeoAI Arctic Challenge

-GeoAI Arctic Mapping Challenge Dataset
+GeoAI Arctic Challenge Dataset

 Why it matters: RTS are sensitive indicators of permafrost thaw, which releases greenhouse gases and alters Arctic landscapes.
 By leveraging AI, we aim to accelerate RTS detection and improve understanding of climate-driven change.